Updated December 2014

-- 1 student from Rush County is currently studying at KU Medical Center.
+- 2 students from Rush County are currently studying at KU Medical Center.

 - 1 Rush County physician serves as volunteer KU Medical Center faculty, providing medical students with hands-on training in rural and underserved communities as part of the Rural Preceptorship Program.